 Nicknamed “Patches” because of his raggedy clothes, this impoverished 13-year old went to work as a teenager to support his Mama and sibling after his father died on this 1970 southern soul lamentation.

-15. DADDY COULD SWEAR, I DECLARE – GLADYS KNIGHT & THE PIPS
+15. DADDY COULD SWEAR, I DECLARE – GLADYS KNIGHT & THE PIPS(Wikimedia)

 “Daddy couldn’t read, Daddy couldn’t write but one thing Daddy sure could do right was swear, I declare,” the soulful foursome proclaim on this funky ditty.